 - Eliminate the expensive ones by workload*

-- Try call during winter |(always cheaper)
+- Try calling during winter |(always cheaper)

-WHEN to hire is key
+#2.
+When to hire is key

 All small businesses, especially trades, have no real fixed prices for their service.
 They just make up the price on the spot.
-It’s not like a taxi service or buying groceries, they can charge what they like.

 The opposite is true when they have very little on.